The following is a list of things that I had no

 heard him defecate just before the code was pushed.

 Interstingly enough, this particular nurse is no longer with the

 6. The coroner states the cause of death as “suicide”.
 Although he took

 an overdose this is not what he died from.
 He was hospitalized for

 almost 8 days and the medications he ingested were long gone out of his

 system.
-He died by Deep Vein Thrombosis (blood clot) which was most
+He died due to Deep Vein Thrombosis (pulmonary embolism) which was most

-certainly caused by giving him Haldol and being restrained in ICU for over four days.
+certainly caused by the events of the evening June 6 and then being restrained in ICU for over four days.